enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Create Site
 -----------

-Log in to the Administrative console using the Administrative user and navigate to the `Content Manager app <../developer/content-domain/content-manager.html>`_.
+Log in to the Administrative console using the Administrative user and navigate to the :ref:`content-content-manager`.

 #.
 Click "New" and select "Site" from the list of content types.
 #.
 Fill in the form with Display Name: "Hello World".